ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 RETURN VALUE
 ------------

-On success, an *reservations* array is returned, with an entry for each input which was reserved:
+On success, a *reservations* array is returned, with an entry for each input which was reserved:

 - *txid* is the input transaction id.